 - 1 teaspoon almond extract

-In a large bowl, combine the sugar, cream cheese, and melted butter.
-Some lumps of cream cheese will remain.
+- In a large bowl, combine the sugar, cream cheese, and melted butter until smooth.

-Roll the dough into balls of about 2 tablespoons each and drop, at least 1 inch apart, on a baking sheet line with a baking mat or parchment.
+- Roll the dough into balls of about 2 tablespoons each and drop, about 2 inches apart, on a baking sheet line with a baking mat or parchment.
 (The dough will be very soft).